Integralist/integralist.co.uk/content/posts/python-generators.md

 list(iterator)  # ["a", "b", "c"]
 ```

+> [!NOTE]
-> Note: be careful doing this, because if the iterator is yielding an unbounded number of elements, then this will exhaust your application's memory!
+> be careful doing this, because if the iterator is yielding an unbounded number of elements, then this will exhaust your application's memory!

 ## Generators